Articles

 Illustration of a man doing Blood Flow Restriction training (BFR) to build bigger biceps.

-The Beginner’s Guide to Blood Flow Restriction Training (BFR)
+How to Do Blood Flow Restriction Training (BFR)

-Blood Flow Restriction (BFR) Training is a strange muscle-building technique that occasionally makes its way into the mainstream.
+Blood Flow Restriction (BFR) Training is a Japanese muscle-building technique that occasionally makes its way into the mainstream.
 Peter Attia recommends it.
 NBA and NFL players use it.
 And you’ll see top bodybuilders and powerlifters swearing by it, too.
+I’ve been doing it on and off for over a decade, and it’s helped me add over two inches to my arms.

 Delve into the details